dnsimple/dnsimple-support/content/articles/guide-register-or-transfer-a-domain.md

 ## 1. How to register or transfer a domain

-If you don’t own a domain name yet, you’ll need to register one before you can connect it to your website or email.
+If you don't own a domain name yet, you'll need to register one before you can connect it to your website or email.

 **Registering a domain with DNSimple**